tethysplatform/tethys/docs/software_suite.rst

 To facilitate the large-scale computing that is often required by water resources applications, Tethys Software Suite leverages the computing management middleware `HTCondor <http://research.cs.wisc.edu/htcondor/>`_.
 HTCondor is both a resource management and a job scheduling software.

-To use the HTCondor and the computing capabilities in your app use the :doc:`./tethys_sdk/cloud_computing`.
+To use the HTCondor and the computing capabilities in your app use the :doc:`./tethys_sdk/jobs` and the :doc:`./tethys_sdk/compute`.

 File Dataset Storage